 2.1 Campaign-level CPA comparison#

-Listing multiple campaigns side by side reveals where efficiency is leaking.
+Comparing multiple campaigns side by side reveals where efficiency is leaking.

 | Campaign | Ad spend | Conversions | CPA |